adamsitnik/performance/docs/regressions.md

 If you can't reproduce the problem locally, you need to double-check that you are using the exact same architecture and OS.

+If you've ensured that you are using the right config and you still can't repo the problem, you can need to diff the disassembly.
+If there is no diff, you can close the issue.
+Please don't forget to include the exported disassembly

 # Disassembly

-Using the disassembly can be very usefull for nano-benchmarks (time reported by BenchmarkDotNet is printed in nanoseconds).
+Using the disassembly can be very useful for nano-benchmarks (time reported by BenchmarkDotNet is printed in nanoseconds).
 But before we take a look at some `ASM`, let's find out how to get disassembly first.

 ## DisassemblyDiagnoser